 It’s important to know what we’re spending our hard-earned money on.
-It’s especially important to know how much these expenses are helping or hurting us in our daily lives.
+Knowing how much these expenses are helping or hurting us in our daily lives is especially important.

-Not being aware of where our money is residing is a symptom of a Scarcity Mindset.
-With a mindset of scarcity, we find ourselves spending impulsively while having a negative perception of our financial goals.
+Not being aware of where our money resides is a scarcity mindset symptom.
+With a scarcity mindset we find ourselves impulsively spending while negatively perceiving our financial goals.
 Spending for today without little thought of tomorrow isn’t the best habit.

 Becoming Financially Conscious

-On my journey of becoming more financially independent, one of the biggest steps was meeting with a Money Coach.
+On my journey to becoming more financially independent, one of the most significant steps was meeting with a Money Coach.
 I was nervous.
-The thought of having someone take a look over your money and where it was going was nerve-wracking.
+Having someone look over your money and where it was going was nerve-wracking.
 Especially when you know there are areas you could improve.

-The cool thing about Money Coaches is that they’re people – like you and me.
-They are completely aware of the economic strain going on in the country.
-The ongoing pandemic, climate change, the pay-gap – they are aware.
+The cool thing about Money Coaches is that they’re people like you and me.
+They are entirely aware of the economic strain going on in the country.
+They are aware of the ongoing pandemic, climate change, and pay gap.
 And they understand.

 I was honest and open.
 My Money Coach, Erin, was eager to listen, offering suggestions and input.
 We laughed about my countless DoorDash purchases.
-She dished on the importance of a 401k and having financial goals to work towards.
+She discussed the importance of a 401k and working toward financial goals.
 I learned ways to improve my credit.
 Not only did my Money Coach give awesome advice, but she encouraged me.
 Coming out of the meeting, I felt more confident about my money than I had in months.

-Your Money Coach can personalize your experience based upon your finances, and provide you with the best advice for your financial situation.
-These are a few things that I learned from money coaching in our meeting:
+Your Money Coach can personalize your experience based on your finances and provide you with the best advice for your financial situation.

-One of the first things that I was asked in my Money Coach meeting was what my goals were.
-Obviously, one of the first things most would say would be to be rich!
+My goals were one of the first things my Money Coach asked me about.
+Obviously, top of mind was to be rich!
 Or make a million dollars!
-Though those goals are validated, looking at what you need now is a great way to see where you can start.
+Though those goals are valid, looking at what you need now is a great way to see where you can start.

-Also, finding out what your priorities are is a great way to set goals.
+Also, discovering your priorities is a great way to set goals.

 For myself, I looked at areas where I was spending large amounts of money each month.

-Through the usage of the Nav.it Money Tab, I saw that my Work Expenses were totaling over $200!
-I was spending huge amounts of money on public transportation and job purchases!
-Ultimately, I decided that a major goal would be to get a car to reduce my travel expenses.
-The $20 that I would spend to get to work can be used on gas for two weeks (depending on where I am).
-Also, the extra $7-10 that I spend at work could be put toward miscellaneous things, like Netflix or other things I tend to use.
+Through using the Nav.it money tab, I saw that my work expenses totaled over $200!
+I was spending vast amounts of money on public transportation and job purchases!
+Ultimately, I decided that a primary goal would be to get a car to reduce my travel expenses.
+The $20 I would spend to get to work could instead be used on two weeks worth of gas (depending on where I am).
+Also, I could put the extra $7-10 that I spend at work toward miscellaneous things, like Netflix.

 Identify Spending Habits

-Diving into my spending habits, I found that I had developed a habit of eating out four times a week!
+Diving into my spending habits, I had developed a habit of eating out four times a week!
 Yikes.
-Not only was I ruining my diet (so much for new year’s resolutions) but I was ruining my bank account!
+Not only was I ruining my diet (so much for new year’s resolutions), but I was ruining my bank account!

-Money that I’d spent on food delivery could have gone towards groceries.
-That random waist trainer that I just had to have that now lays in the corner of my bedroom could have been put into a savings account.
-The makeup that I’d gotten could have waited (getting makeup out of a mask is a hassle!).
+Money that I’d spent on food delivery could have gone toward groceries.
+That random waist trainer I just had to have (which now lies in the corner of my bedroom) could have been extra funds deposited into my savings account.
+The makeup could have waited.
+I mean, getting makeup out of a mask is a hassle anyway!

 When trying to identify whether your spending habit is a necessity, ask yourself these questions: